leochilds/learnyounode-walkthrough/4. My First Asynchronous IO/walkthrough.md

 1. An asynchronous process allows the script to continue running.
 2. The `readFile()` function is the asynchronous version of `readFileSync()`.
 3. The `readFile()` takes the file name as its first parameter and a callback function as its last parameter.
-(You can have an options parameter but this si beyond the scope of this walkthrough).
+(You can have an options parameter but this is beyond the scope of this walkthrough).
 4. The callback function takes 2 parameters, the error handler `err` and the data parameter which is your file contents.

 That's all for this walkthrough.